-David acted on his knowledge – ability to hurl a stone from his sling.
+David acted on his knowledge – his ability to hurl a stone from his sling.
 He might be small, but he wasn’t intimidated by Goliath’s huge size; David saw the size of this giant as an advantage.
-He put his faith to action, believing that with Goliath’s size, his sling couldn’t miss him!
+He put his faith into action, believing that with Goliath’s size, his sling couldn’t miss him!

-God can bring an extraordinary result out of your ordinary efforts just as the rod of Moses became the rod of God, performing miracles, and just as the rod of Aaron also performed miracles (Exo 14:15-18; 17:5-6; 7:8-10; 7:19-20; 8:5-6 5; 8:16-17; Num 17).
+God can bring an extraordinary result out of your ordinary efforts just as the rod of Moses became the rod of God, performing miracles, and just as the rod of Aaron also performed miracles (Exodus 14:15-18; 17:5-6; 7:8-10; 7:19-20; 8:5-6 5; 8:16-17; Numbers 17).

-1 Sam 17:48-50 says, “So it was, when the Philistine arose and came and drew near to meet David, that David hurried and ran toward the army to meet the Philistine.
+1 Samuel 17:48-50 says, “So it was, when the Philistine arose and came and drew near to meet David, that David hurried and ran toward the army to meet the Philistine.
 Then David put his hand in his bag and took out a stone; and he slung it and struck the Philistine in his forehead, so that the stone sank into his forehead, and he fell on his face to the earth.
 So David prevailed over the Philistine with a sling and a stone, and struck the Philistine and killed him.
 But there was no sword in the hand of David” (NKJV).

 So David ran hurriedly towards Goliath.
 You must run towards that challenge and leave others behind to watch you as you move towards fulfilling your destiny.
 You must be prepared to back the crowd.
 Very soon, they will be clapping for you.
 But in the meantime, you have to back them to do what you must do.
 You must step out of the crowd.
 There must be that separation for now.
 When you return to them, you are elevated to a new status – you’re the same person, but you’re really not the same person!

 By removing the head of Goliath after he fell, David taught us a lesson to ensure total victory in any battle and not to start rejoicing prematurely.
 Don’t rejoice too soon; don’t lower your guard.
-Follow up to total victory.
+Follow up unto total victory.

-In 1 Sam 14, because of Saul’s foolish vow that the people should not eat anything until all his enemies were destroyed, he messed up the victory the Israelites had over the Philistines, following the courageous attack by Jonathan and his armour bearer.
+In 1 Samuel 14, because of Saul’s foolish vow that the people should not eat anything until all his enemies were destroyed, he messed up the victory the Israelites had over the Philistines, following the courageous attack by Jonathan and his armour bearer.

 Jonathan had violated the vow in ignorance by eating honey and Saul’s attempt to kill Jonathan was resisted by the people.
 The soldiers were also distressed because they were hungry; they even had to eat meat with blood contrary to God’s Word.
-Saul wanted the people to pursue the Philistines who had fled, but that was not possible because he could not command the obedience of the soldiers (1 Sam 14:45).
-The Bible says as a result, Saul went up from following the Philistines and the Philistines went to their own place.
+Saul wanted the people to pursue the Philistines who had fled, but that was not possible because he could not command the obedience of the soldiers (1 Samuel 14:45).
+The Bible says, as a result, Saul went up from following the Philistines and the Philistines went to their own place.
 Israel could not maximize the victory Jonathan got for the nation that day.

-You can move from obscurity to national prominence, not by struggles or competition, but by taking up the challenge of destiny, by pursuing God’s purpose for your life, by solving the problem God created you to be the solution to.
-Your Goliath can fall and will fall if you’ll walk in faith and follow the principles I’ve shared with you from the Word of God.
+You can move from obscurity to national prominence, not by struggles or competition, but by taking up the challenge of destiny, by pursuing God’s purpose for your life, and by solving the problem God created you to be the solution to.
+Your Goliath can fall and will fall if you walk in faith and follow the principles I’ve shared with you from the Word of God.

 If you want to give your life to Jesus, I urge you to take the following steps: *Admit you’re a sinner and you can’t save yourself and repent of your sins. *Confess Jesus as your Lord and Saviour. *Renounce your past way of life – your relationship with the devil and his works. *Invite Jesus into your life. *As a mark of seriousness to mature in the faith, start to attend a Bible-believing, Bible-teaching church.
 There you will be taught how to grow in the Kingdom of God.

 Kindly say this prayer now: O Lord God, I come unto you today.
 I know I am a sinner and I cannot save myself.
-I believe that Jesus is the Son of God who died on the cross to save me and resurrected the third day.
+I believe that Jesus is the Son of God who died on the cross to save me and was resurrected on the third day.
 I confess Jesus as my LORD and Saviour and surrender my life to him today.
 I invite Jesus into my heart today.
 By this prayer, I know I am saved.
 Thank you, Jesus, for saving me and making me a child of God.

 I believe you’ve said this prayer from your heart.
 Congratulations!
 You’ll need to join a Bible-believing, Bible-teaching church in your area where you’ll be taught how to live your new life in Christ Jesus.
 I pray that you flourish like the palm tree and grow like the cedar of Lebanon.
 May you grow into Christ in all things and become all God wants you to be.
 May the Lord be with you.
 I will be glad to hear from you.

-T. O. Banso is the President, Cedar Ministry International, Abuja, Nigeria.
+T. O. Banso is the President of Cedar Ministry International, Abuja, Nigeria.

 Phone No: +2348155744752, +2348033113523